lightlace/cpp-docs.de-de/docs/mfc/reference/canimationvariablechangehandler-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 46c4eb9210b69c527375b12100ab7cc22fef0176
+ms.openlocfilehash: 9c2aba7a6a7a0d66f829009e31d182611b9aea74
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="canimationvariablechangehandler-class"></a>CAnimationVariableChangeHandler-Klasse
+# <a name="canimationvariablechangehandler-class"></a>CAnimationVariableChangeHandler Class
-Implementiert einen Rückruf, der von der Animations-API aufgerufen wird, wenn sich der Wert einer Animationsvariablen ändert.
+Implements a callback, which is called by the Animation API when the value of an animation variable changes.

 ## <a name="syntax"></a>Syntax